 Although a much debated topic, this phrase means that we must keep the wiring from the emergency source to the emergency loads entirely independent of all other wiring or we must keep the wiring from the emergency source distribution overcurrent protection to the emergency loads entirely independent from all other wiring.
-The widely varying interpretations of: "keeping the emergency wiring entirely independent of all other wiring" should be significantly reduced by the 2008 language in 700.9(B)(5).
-It is much clearer now as to how the separation should take place.
+The widely varying interpretations of: "keeping the emergency wiring entirely independent of all other wiring" was significantly reduced by the 2008 language in 700.9(B)(5).
+The revision of that section in the 2008 NEC clarified how the separation should take place.